dennissxz/data-science-handbook/06-discrete-math/infect-1000.md

 $$R_m=\frac{C_m^2C_{m-2}^2\ldots C_2^2 }{\frac{m}{2}!} = \frac{m!}{(2!)^{\frac{m}{2}}(\frac{m}{2}!)}$$

-- $R_{2k-2l}$ is the number of ways to arrange $2k-2l$ infected individuals into pairs, who do not shake hands with healthy individuals
+- $R_{2k-2l}$ is the number of ways to arrange $2k-2l$ infected individuals into pairs, who do not share hands with healthy individuals
-- $R_{n-2k-2l}$ is the number of ways to arrange $n-2k-2l$ healthy individuals into pairs, who do not shake hands with infected individuals and keep being healthy
+- $R_{n-2k-2l}$ is the number of ways to arrange $n-2k-2l$ healthy individuals into pairs, who do not share hands with infected individuals and keep being healthy
 - $R_n$ is the total number of ways to arrange $n$ people into $n/2$ pairs in the room

 Simplification gives